benjictln/Invisible/README.md

    - Check the software version

 ##### 5. Checking build information
-   - check common values of
+   - check common values of the Build variable.

 ##### 6. Checking for debugger:
    - check for the debuggable flag